jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (6) If an investor does not advise a multi-rate PIE of their notified investor rate, the rate applying for a period is 28%.

 ### HM 61 Certain exiting investors zero-rated
+When tax rate zero
-Despite section HM 60, the tax rate applying to an investor for a quarter is 0% if— (a) the investor interest of the investor in a multi-rate PIE reaches the exit level or the investor has an exit period in a quarter in which they are attributed income from the PIE; and
+(1) Despite section HM 60, the tax rate applying to an investor for a quarter is 0% if— (a) the investor interest of the investor in a multi-rate PIE reaches the exit level or the investor has an exit period in a quarter in which they are attributed income from the PIE; and
   (b) the PIE calculates and pays tax using the quarterly calculation option under section HM 43; and (c) the PIE does not choose to make voluntary payments under section HM 45.
+Notified foreign investors
+(2) This section does not apply if the exiting investor is a notified foreign investor in a foreign investment PIE.

 **Exit levels and periods**